-When you have just a handful of poor reviews on Amazon, however, the consequences won’t just affect your brand image and sales, but you’ll also risk your relationship with Amazon.
+However, when you have just a handful of poor reviews on Amazon, the consequences won’t just affect your brand image and sales, but you’ll also risk your relationship with Amazon.

 It’s important to note that the average star rating is not a regular average calculation.

 More recent reviews carry more weight.
-So if you received 2 good reviews a few months ago but then a bad review recently, the average rate will tend more towards the negative one.
+So if you received two good reviews a few months ago but then a bad review recently, the average rate will tend more towards the negative one.

-That’s why it’s crucial to increase the number of recent positive reviews to make sure that the average star rating rises.
+That’s why increasing the number of recent positive reviews is crucial to ensure the average star rating rises.

 An overall average star rating of 3.5/5 will result in the following cases: